The University of St.Gallen supports students and researchers from Ukraine with various offers and measures.

 Bachelor's and Master's students from Ukraine who cannot continue their studies and have a protection status S in Switzerland (see information on protection status S above) have the following options.

 Applicants must fulfil the regular admission requirements and prerequisites for a study programme.
 An application can be made for the first Bachelor semester (assessment year) or first Master semester.
 A credit transfer or entry into a higher semester is not possible.
 With protection status S, a selection procedure for foreign applicants is waived; the HSG selection procedure for the Bachelor's level and the "Sur Dossier" procedure for non-specialised Master's programmes are not applicable.

-The Admissions and Crediting Office informs about the admission requirements as well as the possibility of a waiver of the application and processing fee.
-Please send an email to firstname.lastname@example.org with the following documents: CV, current transcripts, degree documents, and protection status S.
+The Admissions and Crediting Office informs about the admission requirements.
+Please send an email to email@example.com with the following documents: CV, current transcripts, degree documents, and protection status S.

 Guest studies as incoming freemover are possible.
 A guest semester is intended to bridge the time over one to two semesters (no university degree can be obtained) and to have the achievements credited afterwards at the home university in Ukraine.
 A transfer to a regular degree programme cannot be guaranteed (again, entry into the first semester is necessary).

 The most important prerequisite is that studies have already begun in Ukraine in a suitable field of study.
 For more information on freemover programmes, click here.

 Students who have the necessary previous education and are interested in attending courses at the University of St.Gallen outside of the public programme have the opportunity to participate in events as guest auditors.
 Guest auditors cannot take an examination and do not earn ECTS credits.
 You can find more information here.